giorgiop94/digital-garden/_notes/Opening to the Deeper Current of Desire - Practice.md

 ---
 title: Opening to the Deeper Current of Desire - Practice
 ---
+---
+title: Opening to the Deeper Current of Desire - Practice
+---
 *Is it possible that the contraction of craving is a result of not allowing the energy of the deeper desires to unfold and be felt?*